dazthecorgi/docs/docs/discover/08-how-quilibrium-protects-privacy-without-enabling-crime.md

 ### Identifying Problematic Shards Without Decryption

 Each shard in Quilibrium is **encrypted** by default, meaning its contents are hidden from everyone, including network operators.
-However, Quilibrium incorporates **verifiable encryption**—a cryptographic method that allows a third party (such as a compliance organization) to **confirm the presence of illegal content without decrypting the data**.
+However, Quilibrium incorporates **verifiable encryption** — a cryptographic method that allows a third party (such as a compliance organization) to **confirm the presence of illegal content without decrypting the data**.

 For example, a compliance entity like the **National Center for Missing & Exploited Children (NCMEC)** or a similar authority can verify that a shard contains illicit material based on pre-established cryptographic proofs.